 Is selling donated jewellery this way safe for our charity?

 Yes.
-Items travel on tracked, insured Royal Mail Special Delivery, the valuation is written and carries no obligation, and payment goes only to the charity’s registered bank account.
-If you decline, the items are returned free, tracked and insured.
+Items travel on tracked, signed-for Royal Mail Special Delivery, the valuation is written and carries no obligation, and payment goes only to the charity’s registered bank account.
+If you decline, the items are returned free, tracked and signed for.

 Can our Blackburn volunteers ask questions before sending items?

 Yes.
-You can message GoldPaid on WhatsApp on 07375 071158 or call 07763 741067 with photos and questions before deciding anything.
+You can message GoldPaid on WhatsApp or call us on 07944 014111 with photos and questions before deciding anything.
 Many Blackburn shops ask first to understand what they have before requesting a label.

 What Royal Mail cover applies when we post?